codinronan/airdrop/README.md

 TODO:

- - Add a Dryrun option
- - Thread out txns for faster processing
- - Actually check to see if the txn went thru
  - Query the accts prior to sending to make sure we're not double sending in the case of a fail/restart